chanyanwang/pdsnd_github/README.md

 Bike Share

 ### Description
-In this project, we will make use of Python to explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.
+In this project, we will
+1. make use of Python to explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.
-We will write code to import the data and answer interesting questions about it by computing descriptive statistics.
+2. write code to import the data and answer interesting questions about it by computing descriptive statistics.
-We will also write a script that takes in raw input to create an interactive experience in the terminal to present these statistics.
+3. also write a script that takes in raw input to create an interactive experience in the terminal to present these statistics.

 ### Files used
-The CSV files chicago.csv, new_york_city.csv, washington.csv and the code file bikeshare.py are used
+The CSV files and code file are
+1. chicago.csv
+2. new_york_city.csv
+3. washington.csv
+4. file bikeshare.py

 ### Credits
 Over the past decade, bicycle-sharing systems have been growing in number and popularity in cities across the world.
 Bicycle-sharing systems allow users to rent bicycles on a very short-term basis for a price.
 This allows people to borrow a bike from point A and return it at point B,